HTC Women's Club By-Laws

 Assistant-Director - works closely with the current Director to learn the duties and responsibilities of the position, with the intent of succeeding the Director when the Director's term is over.
 If the Director, for any reason, vacates the position or is absent, the Assistant Director shall preside over meetings and be responsible to carry out duties of the Director.
 She shall perform any duties that may be assigned to her by the Director; assist other Officers as appropriate; assist event committees when needed and perform the Director duties in the absence of the Director.

-Event Coordinator - works with all committee chairs to ensure a timeline is followed for all events; elicits a team to assist her; is the liaison for scheduling events; reviews, revises and signs all contracts; publicizes events and coordinates events with both Creekside Restaurant staff and the HTC Lifestyle Director; and keeps the Director informed of all progress.
+Event Coordinator - works with all committee chairs to ensure a timeline is followed for all events; elicits a team to assist her; is the liaison for scheduling events; reviews, revises and signs all contracts; publicizes events and coordinates events with with both the staff at the clubhouse restaurant and the HTC Lifestyle Director; and keeps the Director informed of all progress.
 In addition, the Event Coordinator shall work with the chair of any charitable event to determine that the entity benefiting from the event is in compliance with the provisions of the Internal Revenue Code as set forth in 26 U.S.C.A. § 501(c)(3).

 Secretary - develops agenda, coordinating with the Director; maintains notes and outcomes of officer meetings, and general membership meetings; records all voting, and reports results; maintains membership roster; ensures communication flows to membership; tracks officer term limits and works together with Treasurer for signatures on checking accounts.